 Open Houses at Princeton University’s Eating Clubs

 Princeton Prospect Foundation provides for periodic public access to Princeton University’s iconic eating clubs where generations of students have taken meals and socialized in historic and architecturally significant clubhouses that date as far back as 1895.
 There is no fee to visit the clubs during open houses, nor are reservations required.
-The open houses scheduled for all of 2020 have been cancelled because the eating clubs have been closed since mid-March due to the coronavirus pandemic.
-The next open houses will take place after the eating clubs are reopened and it is deemed safe and prudent to allow public access to them.
-As of February, 2021, it appears doubtful that open houses will resume in the spring semester of 2021.
+The open houses scheduled for all of 2020 and the spring semester of 2021 were cancelled because the eating clubs have been closed since mid-March of 2020 due to the coronavirus pandemic.
+As of June, 2021, it is expected that the eating clubs will reopen for student member use in the fall semester of 2021.
+However, the open houses will resume only after it is deemed safe and prudent to allow public access to the clubs, which might not be until some time in 2022.

 The fascinating origins and evolution of the clubs, along with many archival images and spectacular photos, can be found in The Princeton Eating Clubs, written by award-winning author Clifford W. Zink in 2017.
 This beautiful book is available at Labyrinth Books and the Princeton University Store, and on Amazon: